Train as a Facilitator

 What do facilitators do?

-ECNT facilitators are trained to run our Climate Conversations in people’s homes and online.
+ECNT facilitators are trained to run our Climate Conversations in people’s homes.
 These Conversations are part presentation, part facilitated discussion.
 The facilitator’s role is to help guests understand:

-Being a facilitator also involves supporting hosts prior to their Conversations to ensure their success, and some follow up afterwards.
+Being a facilitator also involves supporting hosts prior to their Conversations to ensure their success, and some post-Conversation follow-up.

-If you'd like find out more information, please feel free to email our Climate Conversations Coordinator, Jodie here: [email protected]
+If you'd like find out more information, contact Jodie our Climate Conversations Coordinator [email protected]